Postgraduate Loans (SAAS) (Scotland and EU)

 - you already have an equivalent or higher qualification

 - you have outstanding loan arrears or have previously been found to be 'unfit for student support' (eg because of attempted fraud).

-- one year full-time taught Masters and postgraduate Diploma programmes (tuition fee loan is capped at £5,500 and living cost loan is capped at £4,500);
+- one year full-time taught and distance learning Masters and postgraduate Diploma programmes (tuition fee loan is capped at £5,500 and living cost loan is capped at £4,500);

 - two year part-time Masters and postgraduate Diploma programmes (tuition fee loan is capped at £2,750 per year);

 - two year full-time Masters programmes (tuition fee loan is capped at £2,750 per year and living cost loan is capped at £2,250 per year);

 - three year part-time Masters programmes (tuition fee loan will be capped at £1,833 year one, £1,833 year two and £1,834 year three).

 SAAS has stated that 'taught' Masters programmes may include Masters by Research programmes with a taught element.
 If you are unable to select your Masters by Research programme on your SAAS application, please contact the Fees and Student Support Team.